 James Springall (b.
-1977) is a British artist who appropriates and recontextualises found images.
-His analogue, paper-based work employs satire as a vehicle for social commentary and exploring the human condition.
+1977) is a British artist working with found paper imagery, which he recontextualises to create new meanings.
+His analogue compositions often employ satire as a vehicle for social commentary and an exploration of the human condition.

 “James Springall uses collage to make perfect pop art.” — Gestalten